Bothered by the color of your baby's poop? Here's a baby poop guide to help you figure out if it's normal or not.

-If you are a new mom and new to breastfeeding, make sure that your baby is latching on correctly as poor latch and positioning is one of the main causes for sore nipples and blood-tinged breastmilk.
+If you are a new mom and new to breastfeeding, make sure that your baby is latching on correctly as poor latch and positioning is one of the main causes of sore nipples and blood-tinged breastmilk.

 Speak to a lactation consultant for tips, and to show you exactly how to position your baby.
-However, if you are really concerned, or not sure that the dark stool are caused by blood in your breastmilk, consult a doctor without delay.
+However, if you are really concerned, or not sure that the dark stool is caused by blood in your breastmilk, consult a doctor without delay.

-One last reason for almost-black poo in a baby could be iron.
+One last reason for an almost-black poo in a baby could be iron.
 If you are giving your little one an iron supplement, don’t be surprised to see dark green or black poop.
 But if your baby is not on an iron supplement, then please do check with a pediatrician to make sure the dark color is not caused by digested blood.

 If your baby is exclusively breastfed, don’t be surprised if his poop looks like cream cheese with seedy mustard mixed through!
 In fact, it may even look like diarrhea, but unless your baby is showing or experiencing other symptoms (e.g. fever, more cranky than usual), there’s no need to worry.